 Likewise, while you may be able to view a YouTube video on the social site where it’s posted – or at least see its thumbnail – to view the video in high quality, and to make use of the comments and other functionality, you’ll need to click through to YouTube itself.

 In both cases, the original content still lives on the sites where it’s posted.
-Should it be removed from this site where it’s hosted, it will either sever the link from the social network or disappear completely, as if it was never posted to begin with, depending on the platform itself.
+Should it be removed from the site where it’s hosted, it will either sever the link from the social network or disappear completely, as if it was never posted to begin with.

 SmartFrame works in the same way.
 When you post a link to a SmartFrame on a site like Facebook, Twitter or LinkedIn, a small thumbnail of the SmartFrame and its description is pulled through, but the SmartFrame itself stays on our servers.